intuition-dev/INTUITION/_doc/docs/index.md

    or: mbake subfoldername
 ```

-If you install the Metabake META server (see META doc), you don't even have to do the 'mbake .'.
+Auto-buid: if you install the Metabake META build server (see META doc), you don't even have to do the 'mbake .'.
 META has a watcher that triggers 'mbake' when you save a file.

 ## How to run an mbake app (such as Hello World)